xpack-dev-tools/riscv-none-elf-gcc-xpack/README-PUBLISH.md

 - in a separate browser windows, open [TweetDeck](https://tweetdeck.twitter.com/)
 - using the `@xpack_project` account
 - paste the release name like **xPack GNU RISC-V Embedded GCC v8.2.0-2.2 released**
-- paste the link to the Github release
+- paste the link to the Web Page release
 - click the **Tweet** button